-This is to advise you that the property located at Zoning District, which permits a medical cannabis dispensary.
+This is to advise you that the property located at 11123 Chantilly Parkway is in a B-2 (Commercial) Zoning District, which permits a medical cannabis dispensary.

 There are no variances, special exceptions or open zoning violations on file.

 The City is providing this information solely as a courtesy and the person requesting such information should independently confirm the information contained, herein.
 The City assumes no liability or responsibility for any misstatements or inaccuracies contained.
 If we can be of any further assistance, please do not hesitate to contact me at (334)625-2722.